Kodpact/CSWM/README.md

 <br><br>

-- Up to ∞ Weapons.
-- Up to 17 New Ammo Types.
+- Infinite amount of weapons
+- Custom ammo types
-- Custom Attack2 Modes.
+- Presets for Attack2
+- Forwards and flags for custom weapon
+- For any Mod

 # [Wiki](https://github.com/BeqaGurgenidze/CSWM/wiki)
 <br>